 Cost of attendance

-Find out how your cost of attendance and movements in the exchange rate can affect the amount of money you can borrow.
+Find out how your cost of attendance and movements in the exchange rate can affect the amount of money you can borrow and will receive.

 The cost of attendance (COA) is an estimate of your education expenses for your enrolment period (12-month maximum).
 The Victoria University of Wellington COA components are the same for all US federal programmes, as specified under US law.
 The COA will specify the total amount you may borrow through the Direct Loan programme minus any other aid you may be receiving for that award period.